 - Preparing properties for your arrival (if you have multiple properties)

 - Coordinating events such as private dinners or shooting parties

 Good candidates may come from a variety of professional backgrounds.
 Some have made this role a lifelong career, perhaps working up to the position from other roles such as footmen or valet, or they may have obtained a qualification via one of the butler training schools.
 Other candidates may move into private service from a completely different career, and bring with them the skills and experience learned in those fields.

 Regardless of their professional history, ideal House Managers will be very organised, pro-active and possess a meticulous eye for detail.
 They will have good leadership and social skills so that they can confidently liaise with you as their employers, your guests and other staff members, and represent you when dealing with suppliers, tradespeople and other visitors.

 If you are looking for a House Manager to take the helm in your household, please speak to us about how we can match you with your ideal candidate.
+Read about how we work here.
 Franklin candidates will have many years of experience in similar roles, and have the potential to transform your household.
 Alternatively, if you would like to improve the skill-set of a loyal employee, then we also offer bespoke 1-1 training that draws from our Royal Household experience.